She already knows why

 3

-She builds exactly the right story
+She builds the right mechanism

 Why nothing else works like this